 - arrange a ceremony somewhere else after signing the civil partnership schedule has taken place at the register office.

-You can get a civil partnership certificate when you register.
+You get a civil partnership certificate when you register.
 You will be charged a fee for this.
-For details of fees, visit the General Register Office website at: www.gro.gov.uk.
+For details of fees, visit the GOV.UK website at www.gov.uk.

 There are special rules for registering a civil partnership for housebound people.
 These enable a couple to register at the place where one of them is housebound.